-In the context of this framework, the rainbow flag indicates students who are on the spectrum of same-sex attracted, non-binary, transgender, intersex, gender diverse and so forth.
+The 'Progress Pride' flag in the below image represents the school's unequivocal acceptance of students who are on the spectrum of same-sex attracted, non-binary, transgender, intersex, and other sexual and gender diversity.
 It is still common for children and young people on this spectrum to experience discrimination, bullying and abuse despite it being illegal.
-Some students may be members of rainbow families or have rainbow parents/caregivers.
+Some students may be members of sexually/gender diverse families or have sexually/gender diverse parents or caregivers.
 GMAS welcomes and values these members of the community and has zero tolerance for discrimination.

-The school supports students under the rainbow flag and encourages them to feel safe by making it clear in policy documents that all are equal regardless of sexual orientation or gender identity, stating in Codes of Conduct that discrimination will not be tolerated, being supportive and respectful of decisions that our students make in regard to their preferred name and gender pronouns, and arming staff with relevant training to enable them to respond sensitively and appropriately if a student shares personal information with them relating to their sexual orientation, gender identity and so on.
+The school supports students on this spectrum and encourages them to feel safe by making it clear in policy documents that all are equal regardless of sexual orientation or gender identity, stating in Codes of Conduct that discrimination will not be tolerated, being supportive and respectful of decisions that our students make in regard to their preferred name and gender pronouns, and arming staff with relevant training to enable them to respond sensitively and appropriately if a student shares personal information with them relating to their sexual orientation, gender identity or family dynamic.